bsuth/lua-object/README.md

 ### `Object:rawget(key)`

-Get the value indexed by `key` from the object _without_ invoking getters.
+Gets the value indexed by `key` from the object _without_ invoking getters.
 First checks for `key` in the object, then searches for `key` in the class, and finally defaults to indexing `Object` directy.